3dgeo-heidelberg/etrainee/course/module2/03_image_processing/03_image_processing.md

 <i>Examples of missing information in satellite data: (a) partial cover, (b) random TM registration error, (c) permanent ETM+ SLC-off error, (d) clouds with shadows, (e) topographic shadows (figure by course authors, sources of images: (a), (b): Landsat 5 courtesy of [the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits)), (c): Landsat 7 courtesy of [the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits), (d), (e): Landsat 8 courtesy of [the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits)).</i>
 </center>

 One of the solution of this uncompleted satellite data problem in multitemporal analysis is integration of data from different terms of data acquisition into **gap-free compositions**.
-There are many established approaches to perform this and majority of them follow ‘the best available pixel’ strategy ([Zhu, 2017](https://doi.org/10.1016/j.isprsjprs.2017.06.013)).
+Purely statistical approaches use mean, median or medoid (value closest to median from the actual observations) values of unmasked pixels to fill the missing pixel with numerical value.
+There are many other established approaches to perform this and majority of them follow ‘the best available pixel’ strategy ([Zhu, 2017](https://doi.org/10.1016/j.isprsjprs.2017.06.013)).
 One is the highest NDVI value presented below.

 <center>